infomap module¶

 iterator.module_id

-.
-Set to 1 (default) to return the top modules (coarsest level), set to 2 for second coarsest level etc. Set to -1 to return the bottom level modules (finest level).states (bool, optional) – For higher-order networks, if
+to return the bottom level modules (finest level).states (bool, optional) – For higher-order networks, if

 states

-is True, it will iterate over state nodes, otherwise it will iterate over physical nodes, merging state nodes with samenode_id
+is True, it will iterate over state nodes.
+Otherwise it will iterate over physical nodes, merging state nodes with samenode_id

 .